 - Combines the comfort and silence of all-season tires with the capabilities of a winter tire

 - Asymmetrical tread pattern and three deep circumferential channels designed to deliver excellent traction, handling, and stability

 Winter tires are your best bet if you drive in an area that experiences frigid temperatures and heavy snowfall throughout the season, as they give you the most control on icy, snow-covered roads.
 They are designed with a special rubber compound that is formulated to stay soft and flexible in temperatures below 7°C. Furthermore, they have two to three times the number of sipes than conventional all-season tires, providing hundreds of extra biting edges for better traction.

-In Quebec, winter tires are mandatory on all vehicles from December 15th to March 15th inclusive.
-In 2019, this will change to December 1st to March 15th inclusive.
+In Quebec, winter tires are mandatory on all vehicles from December 1st to March 15th inclusive.